Baltoli/project-docs/notes/log.md

   calls).
 * Running the examples for longer to get more reliable data.
 * Started to write up section on safer library interfaces.

+# 19/4/2017

+* Worked out what I've been doing wrong all this time for caller-context instrumentation.
+Should extend the checker to work with it.
+* Finished writing up the applications section and started to finish up the background work.
+* Writing evaluation section.
+* Should also look into optimising instrumentation in the case where we don't have any undeleted usages - special mode to bypass instrumentation altogether?
+  Not quite that easy, I don't think - needs to do stuff like deleting magic function calls.
+* Got to a very rough first draft stage.